-Finding: The landlord served the notice personally to the tenant on the day after it was issued.
-Personal service is permitted by section 35(2)(a) of the Act.
+Finding: The tenant was served by three ways, including posting the notice to the door which is an acceptable means of service in accordance with 35(2)(c) of the Act.

-16. Accordingly, I find that the section 18 Termination Notice issued to the tenant on 18 August 2022, is a valid notice because it meets all requirements under the Act and it was also properly served.
+15. Accordingly, I find that the Section 18 Termination Notice issued to the tenant on 20 December 2022 is a valid notice when it was issued because it meets all requirements under the Act and it was also properly served.